 Outside the farm sector, growth is projected to be solid.
 Consumer spending is expected to show modest improvement in 2006-07, supported by the strong labour market and income tax cuts.
-However, consumers are likely to remain cautious in view of the potential for further interest rate rises, which are likely to squeeze discretionary spending power because of high levels of household debt.
+However, consumers are likely to remain cautious in view of recent interest rate rises, which are likely to squeeze discretionary spending power because of high levels of household debt.

 Recent interest rate rises, by adversely affecting housing affordability, are likely to have delayed the recovery in dwelling investment.
-A recovery is nonetheless expected towards the end of 2006-07, driven by pent-up demand.
+A recovery is nonetheless expected by mid 2007, driven by pent-up demand.
 Recent dwelling commencements have been running below underlying demand requirements, rental vacancy rates have fallen to very low levels and rents are rising strongly.

-Although the growth in business investment is likely to moderate, it should remain an important driver of economic growth.
+Although the growth of business investment is likely to moderate, it should remain an important driver of economic growth.
 There are substantial levels of non-residential construction, including engineering work, in the pipeline.
 The current environment is still conducive to continued growth of business investment, with a robust global economy, high capacity utilisation, and strong business profitability and balance sheets.

-Net merchandise exports have been positive for output growth in the first of half of 2006, and this momentum provides some support for continued improvement into 2006-07.
-Despite this, it is still expected that net exports will detract marginally from growth in 2006-07.
+Net merchandise exports have been positive for output growth over the past three quarters, and this momentum provides some support for continued improvement through 2006-07.
+Despite this, net exports are still expected to detract marginally from growth in 2006-07.
 The minerals commodity boom, by contributing to a high exchange rate and the reallocation of labour and capital to mineral-rich regions, may continue to place pressure on Victoria's non-mineral exports.
 Victoria's agricultural exports are also likely to be adversely affected by drought conditions.

 The labour market outlook remains positive for 2006-07, with recent strong data leading to an upward revision to forecast employment growth to 2.25 per cent, and a downward revision to the unemployment rate.
-In the out-years, employment growth is expected to slow from recent above-trend rates to be more in line with growth of the working population, and the unemployment rate is expected to settle around 5.25 per cent.
-One noticeable feature of the labour market has been the large rise in the labour force participation rate, which should be supported over the forecast period by demographic and policy changes.
+In the out-years, employment growth is expected to slow from recent above-trend rates to be more in line with growth of the working-age population, and the unemployment rate is expected to settle around 5.25 per cent.
+One noticeable feature of the labour market has been the rise in the labour force participation rate, which should be supported over the forecast period by demographic and policy changes.